 What is a Shift Register?

-The Shift Register is a type of sequential logic circuit that can be used for the storage or the transfer of binary data.
-Shift registers hold the data in their memory which is moved or “shifted” to their required positions on each clock pulse.
-The register is loaded with serial data, one bit at a time, with the stored data being available at the output in parallel form.
-Explaining Shift registers is quite a complex task as there are university courses on it and it is quite a broad topic.
-So, if you are interested in understanding how this thing works, I strongly recommend you to check the following links out in sequential order.
+A shift register is a type of sequential logic circuit used for the storage or transfer of binary data.
+Shift registers hold data in memory and move or “shift” it to the required positions with each clock pulse.
+The register is loaded with serial data, one bit at a time, and the stored data is available at the output in parallel form.

 If the above video has been removed, a backup as been made for archive purposes: Click Here.